Chair: Samuel W. J. Welch

 James Gerdeen, PhD, Stanford University

-J. Kenneth Ortega, PhD, University of Colorado at Boulder
+J. Kenneth Ortega, PhD, University of Colorado Boulder

 Associate Professor Emeritus: